Personal life of Clint Eastwood: Relationship with Sondra Locke

 In 1972, Eastwood met married actress (later director) Sondra Locke at a meeting set up by mutual friend Jo Heims on the Universal Studios Lot.
-Her lifestyle was congruent to his, as she had married for societal purposes while conducting a succession of affairs that were withheld from public view.
-The two began living together during the production of The Outlaw Josey Wales in Page, Arizona, in October 1975, by which time, according to Locke, "He had told me that there was no real relationship left between him and Maggie."
-Locke wrote in her autobiography, "Clint seemed astonished at his need for me, even admitting that he'd never been faithful to one woman — because he'd "never been in love before," he confided.
+Locke's lifestyle was congruent to his, as she had married for societal purposes while conducting a succession of affairs that were withheld from public view.
+Like Eastwood, she maintained the fiction of being happily married when she needed to conceal other alliances.
+The two began living together during the production of The Outlaw Josey Wales in Page, Arizona in October 1975, by which time, according to Locke, "He had told me that there was no real relationship left between him and Maggie."
+Locke wrote in her autobiography, "Clint seemed astonished at his need for me, even admitting that he'd never been faithful to one woman — because he'd 'never been in love before,' he confided.
 He even made up a song about it: 'She made me monogamous'.
 That flattered and delighted me.
 I would never doubt his faithfulness and his love for me."